Ballycastle, the gateway village to the wild wilderness that is North Mayo, has one of the most scenic looped walks in Ireland.

 The Sralagagh Loop Walk is just one of a number of tourist attractions, including the Céide Fields Visitor Centre, and Downpatrick Head blowhole, that are conveniently located near the pretty seaside village of Ballycastle.

-The start of the Sralagagh Loop Walk is well signposted and is located a few hundred metres outside Ballycastle, heading North along the R314, one of the key routes along the North Atlantic Way.
+The start of the Sralagagh Loop Walk is well signposted and is located a few hundred metres outside Ballycastle, heading North along the R314, one of the most scenic routes along the Wild Atlantic Way.

 After crossing the small bridge over the Ballinglen River, the walk takes about two hours over country lanes and forest paths.
 The gentle climb is worth it for the magnificent views over the heathered hills and bogland where the Neolithic discoveries at the nearby Céide Fields have revealed this part of North Mayo’s 5000-year history of human habitation.

-The highlight of the Ballycastle Loop Walk is the panoramic views of Ballycastle, and Downpatrick Head as you reach the summit of the walk.
+One of the highlights of the Ballycastle Loop Walk is the panoramic views of Ballycastle, and Downpatrick Head, as you reach the summit of the walk.

 The gentle descent on the return journey brings you along winding country lanes which in the autumn are lined with delicious blackberries for your enjoyment.